pavel-vasilyev/auth-ajax/readme.md

 php artisan vendor:publish --provider="PavelVasilyev\AuthAjax\Providers\PackageServiceProvider" --all --force
 ```

-Use package migration to make changes to the `users` table:
+Use package migration to make changes to the `users` table and create `pages` table:

 ```shell
 php artisan migrate